 The estate is located in the Province of Pisa, secluded amongst 500 hectares of woodland, vineyards, olive groves and organic vegetable gardens.
 A 19th-century villa sits at the heart of the property, originally built for an Italian aristocratic family.
 It now houses the Villa Lena Foundation and artist-in-residence programme.
 Surrounding the villa, converted historic agricultural buildings—former farmhouses, stables and hunting lodges—house self-contained guest apartments and shared facilities.

-Creativity and collaboration underscores life at Villa Lena with a programme of events ranging from artists’ talks to children’s activities; al fresco film screenings to cooking workshops and candlelit concerts to poolside DJ sets.
-Guests can spend their days exploring the woodlands, visiting nearby, legendary towns and cities such as Lucca, San Gimignano, Siena or Florence.
+Creativity and collaboration underscore life at Villa Lena with a programme of events ranging from artists’ talks to children’s activities; al fresco film screenings to cooking workshops and candlelit concerts to poolside DJ sets.
+Guests can spend their days exploring the woodlands, visiting the nearby legendary towns and cities such as Lucca, San Gimignano, Siena or Florence.
 They can also learn to make fresh pasta, forage for truffles, socialise over cocktails or simply relax poolside.
-Each evening guests and artists gather in the terrace restaurant for a communal dining experience based in a seasonal organic menu that is rooted in Italian cuisine and prepared by the visiting chef-in-residence.
+Each evening guests and artists gather on the terrace restaurant for a communal dining experience based in a seasonal organic menu that is rooted in Italian cuisine and prepared by the visiting chef-in-residence.

 Villa Lena cultivates both nature and culture, exemplifying a new way of living.